 16. Read the question carefully.
 If you missed a sentence or two, your idea of the question will be totally different!
 Furthermore, there might be some pesky one liner sub-part of a question hidden just below the main text.
 (E.g. asking you to draw the electric field lines on the diagram) You can miss the sub-part if you just jumped straight into the main question.

 19. Read more advanced text only if you are able to cope with it.
 If you are able to cope with it, the concepts will help you greatly.
 You will be able to understand the topics much better than your peers.
-I have a list of useful Physics books that will help you greatly.
-You can check them out here and here(Amazon Store).

 20. Be motivated.
 You will find things progress 10 times better when you are motivated.
 Keep a positive attitude and you’ll be scoring well in no time!